cake-contrib/Cake.IntelliJ.Recipe/README.md

 ### Publishing

 To publish the plugin to the [JetBrains Marketplace](https://plugins.jetbrains.com/) a [token](https://plugins.jetbrains.com/author/me/tokens) is required.
-The token must be supplied in an environment variable named `JB_MARKETPLACE_TOKEN`
+The token must be supplied in an environment variable and then picked up in the `gradle` build.
+Default for plugins created from https://github.com/JetBrains/intellij-platform-plugin-template is to use the `PUBLISH_TOKEN` variable name.

 Also, as with the "normal" gradle-based publishing, the first publish of the plugin must be made manually.